CoRoe/enf-matching/README.md

 and Finland.

-Once downloaded from the internet, the extracted ENF series are stored in an sqlite database; its filename can be changed in the *settings* dialog.
+Once downloaded from the internet, the extracted ENF series are stored in an sqlite database; its filename should be set in the *settings* dialog.

+Only WAV files are supported; their sampling frequency must be 8 kHz or a multiple thereof.
+Reason: The clip is downsampled to 8 kHz during loading, and the decimation function supports only integer factors.

+The matching process takes several minutes; its time complexity is (clip duration in seconds * number of seconds in a the month).
+Currently, the operation is single-theaded.

+Error handlng is only rudimentary.
+When the program runs out of memory, it silently crashes.
+Catching `MemoryError`s does not work.

 The application reproduces the test case outlined in [github](https://github.com/robert/enf-matching).
 The original reference